-The Principles and Policies of Transparency of TCP were prepared in Aug 2017 in order to conform to the Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE (https://publicationethics.org), DOAJ, WAME, and OASPA.
-Any transparency or publication ethics-related issues not exemplified in this document will be processed in accordance with guidelines and flowcharts provided by COPE.
+The principles and policies of transparency of TCP were first prepared in Aug 2017 in order to conform to the Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE (https://publicationethics.org), DOAJ, WAME, and OASPA.

 1. Peer review process: Except for invited manuscripts, all the manuscripts submitted to TCP should be peer-reviewed by at least 2 experts for publication.
 The peer review process is described in the “Instruction for Authors”.
 The peer reviewers should be experts on the related disciplines and they should not be editorial board members of TCP for fairness.
 TCP clarifies whether the manuscript was peer reviewed or not on the front page of each article.
 The reviewer must disclose any conflicts of interest that could bias their opinions of the manuscript when accepting the proposal to review and submit their review comments within four weeks.
 Reviewers must not use knowledge of the work they’re reviewing before its publication to further their own interests.

-2. Governing Body: The editorial board of TCP consists of editor-in-chief (publication director of KSCPT) and associate editors who are experts in clinical pharmacology and related translational science.
+2. Governing Body: The editorial board of TCP consists of editor-in-chief (EIC, publication director of KSCPT) and editors who are experts in clinical pharmacology and related translational science.

 3. Editorial team/contact information: The full names and affiliations of the editors and contact information for the editorial office of TCP are provided at “Editors” section of our journal homepage.